weliveindetail/blog-sandbox/_posts/2025-09-23-tpde-in-llvm-orc.md

    ThreadSafeModule TSM(std::move(Mod), std::move(Context));
 ```

-### Exercise concurrent lookup
+### Exercising Concurrent Lookup

 It needs a lot more support code to actually exercise concurrent compilation and do basic performance measurments.
-The [sample project on GitHub](https://github.com/weliveindetail/tpde-orc){:target="_blank"} has one possible implementation.
-Essentially, it loads a large self-contained module that I generated with [csmith](https://github.com/csmith-project/csmith){:target="_blank"} and adds 100 duplicates of it to the JIT with different entry-points.
-Then it issues a single JIT lookup for all the entry-points at once.
-A simplified version of the implementation could look like this:
+The [complete sample project on GitHub](https://github.com/weliveindetail/tpde-orc){:target="_blank"} has one possible implementation: after loading the input module, it creates 100 duplicates of it with different entry-point names and issues a single JIT lookup for all the entry-points at once.
+Here's a simplified version of how this works:
 ```cpp
 SymbolMap SymMap;
 SymbolLookupSet EntryPoints = addDuplicates(JIT, Mod);